-There has been a lot of interest in our best SEO books and best marketing books posts, so I will now cover the best new B2B (business-to-business) marketing books.
+Read about the six most valuable B2B marketing books; learn new approaches to understanding and motivating your buyer this year.
+There has been a lot of interest in our best SEO books and best marketing books posts, so I will now cover the best new B2B marketing books for 2017.
 Needless to say, I read a lot of non-fiction books – usually about 25 analog books per year.
 Most are useful; the ones below are outstanding.

-You will quickly see a theme in my best B2B marketing book top picks below, and that is that these books describe a new approach to understanding, connecting, and motivating your buyer.
+You will quickly see a theme in my picks for best B2B marketing books below, and that is that these books describe a new approach to understanding, connecting, and motivating your buyer.
 Big, spendy, inefficient budgets are out and clever, efficient, and compelling strategies and tactics are in.
 Maybe this is a by-product of the great recession of 2008; people started to look very closely at what they could get for a million bucks or a hundred thousand bucks.
 Executives started to press Marketing to look at how to get more juice for the squeeze.

 4.6 rating on Amazon